 The salary statistics of subway and streetcar operators are shown in Table 1.
 In the next few tables we compare the average salaries of subway and streetcar operators within different industry sectors and in the 50 states of the United States.
-The subway and streetcar operators annual salary statistics are from the national compensation survey conducted by the U.S. Bureau of Labor Statistics in 2014 and published in May 2015 .
+The subway and streetcar operators annual salary statistics are from the national compensation survey conducted by the U.S. Bureau of Labor Statistics in 2017 and published in April 2018 .

 |Percentile Bracket||Average Annual Salary|

-|10th Percentile Wage|| |
+|10th Percentile Wage||$44,470|

 |State Name||Median Annual Salary|